ntreeinc/apex-source-control/README.md

 	cd node_modules/apex-source-control
 	npm link
-	npm run new-conf-file 		#create a config file with the info of the app you want to download npm run switch-conf-file 	#unnecessary if you choose to switch to your new config file in npm run new-conf-file npm run apex-to-file 		#download the app locally
+	npm run new-conf-file 		#create a config file with the info of the app you want to download npm run switch-conf-file 	#unnecessary if you choose to switch to your new config file in npm run in previous command npm run apex-to-file 		#download the app locally

 You can now set up the application as a git or other version-control repository.
 Be warned that if you downloaded the app from another developer's copy of the app, or some other version of the app you don't want to overwrite, you should create a new config file and set up a new version of the application.

 #### Setting up from an APEX export file

-1) Make a local directory for your app and in the new directory run npm init and follow the given prompts
+1) Make a local directory for your app and in the new directory run `npm init` and follow the given prompts

 2) Add the following lines to your devDependencies in package.json (Note: delete or repurpose the pre-existing scripts value)